 QL is committed to improving energy efficiency in our operations to ensure responsible consumption of energy and sustainable production.
-We always strive to manage our emissions into the air by monitoring and tracking our energy consumption and identifying opportunities for improvement.
+We always strive to manage our In FY2023, there were no reported cases of non-compliance emissions into the air by monitoring and tracking our energy consumption and identifying opportunities for improvement.